Case Details

 What Were the Facts of This Case?

-Prospaq Group’s winding up application was anchored on a judgment in default of appearance dated 23 November 2016 for the sum of S$206,647.80 (the “Judgment Debt”).
-A statutory demand was issued on 29 November 2016 for the same amount.
-As of the date of the winding up order (15 January 2018), the statutory demand remained unsatisfied.
-Crucially, at the hearing on 15 January 2018, the Defendant did not dispute the Judgment Debt.
-Instead, it sought an adjournment to negotiate a settlement not only with Prospaq Group but also with other creditors.
+Prospaq Group later became the substituted plaintiff.
+Its standing to pursue the winding up application was anchored on a judgment in default of appearance dated 23 November 2016 for a sum of S$206,647.80 (the “Judgment Debt”).
+Prospaq Group also issued a statutory demand on 29 November 2016 for the same Judgment Debt.
+As at 15 January 2018, the statutory demand remained unsatisfied.
+The company did not dispute the Judgment Debt at the winding up hearing; rather, it sought procedural relief in the form of an adjournment to negotiate a settlement with Prospaq Group and other creditors.

-The court’s decision must be understood against a broader insolvency context.
-Prior to the winding up hearing, the Defendant had sought restructuring protection through a moratorium under s 210(10) of the Companies Act.
-After Pan-United Concrete filed CWU 252/2016, the Defendant applied in Originating Summons 1277 of 2016 (“OS 1277/2016”) for a moratorium.
-The court granted a 12-week moratorium, staying the winding up proceedings while the moratorium was in force.
-The moratorium was later extended for a further four weeks to allow the Defendant to file an application under s 210(1) for a court-ordered meeting of creditors to consider a scheme of arrangement.
+Before the winding up order, Yong Xing had attempted to restructure through a scheme of arrangement.
+After Pan-United Concrete filed CWU 252/2016, Yong Xing applied for a moratorium under s 210(10) of the Companies Act (OS 1277/2016).
+The court granted a 12-week moratorium on 15 December 2016, staying the winding up proceedings while the moratorium remained in force.
+The moratorium was then extended for a further four weeks on 9 March 2017 to allow Yong Xing time to file an application under s 210(1) for a court-ordered meeting of creditors to consider a proposed scheme (OS 283/2017).

 What Were the Key Legal Issues?